ae21rand/personal-website/README.md

-# Lexi Randt Personal Website
-## UX Design Class Final Project

-# Lexi Randt – Personal Website & Portfolio
+# Lexi Randt – Personal Website

 This is my personal website and portfolio, originally created as the final project for my UX Design class.
 I plan to continue expanding this site beyond the class as I grow my portfolio.